InsideLoop/InsideLoop/doc/LinearAlgebra.rst

        const std::complex<double> alpha = il::dot(a, il::Dot::Star, b);

-  where the keyword :cpp:`il::Dot::Star` is in this case a synonym of :cpp:`il::Dot::Conjugate` (There will be a difference when they operate on matrices).
+  where the keyword :cpp:`il::Dot::Star` is in this case a synonym of :cpp:`il::Dot::Conjugate` (there will be a difference when they operate on matrices).
 For those who prefer the convention where we take the conjugate of the second vector, one can also use the call: